 Consequences—they’re inevitable and one of the primary rules of life.
 The consequences of poor health choices are guaranteed to be unpleasant.
 In extreme cases they may even be life-threatening.

 Inaction—as well as action—can bring these consequences.
-If you aren’t actively protecting your immune system — If you if you think it’s “good enough” to simply not put “bad things” into your body—or that it’s ok to skimp on your sleep to accommodate other activities… think again…
+If you aren’t actively protecting your immune system — If you think it’s “good enough” to simply not put “bad things” into your body—or that it’s ok to skimp on your sleep to fit in other activities… think again…

 What’s the worst that can happen?

-An impaired immune system cannot mount a fully effective response to the lurking array of germs/pathogens we encounter each day.
-You are open to attack from bacteria, viruses, parasites and other malicious invaders.
+An impaired immune system cannot mount a fully effective response to the lurking array of germs and diseases we’re exposed to each day.
+When your system is weak, you are constantly open to attack from bacteria, viruses, parasites and other malicious invaders.

 How much sleep do you need?